ir8labs/pyzcap/docs/index.md

-# PyZCAP API Documentation
+# zcap API Documentation

-PyZCAP is a pure Python implementation of ZCAP-LD (Authorization Capabilities for Linked Data) for decentralized applications.
+zcap is a pure Python implementation of ZCAP-LD (Authorization Capabilities for Linked Data) for decentralized applications.

 ## Table of Contents